 Arguments used for WORKDAY Formula in Excel.

-start_date: is the date from which we want to start.
-It is a required field
+start_date: It is the date from which we want to start.
+It is a required field.

-day: it is the number of working days before or after the start_date.
+days: It is the number of working days before or after the start_date.
 This value could be negative or positive.
-When a negative value is passed, the WORKDAY in Excel returns a paste date, and if the value is positive, it gives the future date.
+When a negative value is passed, the WORKDAY in Excel returns a paste date.
+If the value is positive, it gives the future date.

-Holidays: This is an optional field and is passed when we want to exclude the holidays or weekends.
+holidays: This is an optional field passed when we want to exclude the holidays or weekends.
 It can be passed as a single or multiple range value.

 How to Use WORKDAY Function in Excel?

 It is very simple and easy to use.
 Let us understand the working of the WORKDAY function in some examples.